CodingNomads/creator-docs/docs/01-content-guidelines.md

 **Use "you" instead of "we":** Talking directly to your student makes them feel personally addressed and more engaged. (e.g. "The project you'll be working with...")

+---

 # Tone

+The following points give guidance on what to look out for in terms of tone and word choice when creating technical tutorials.

 ## General Tone